12305 Fifth Helena Drive: Ownership

 In February 1962, Monroe purchased the property for $77,500.
 She reportedly paid half in cash and took out a mortgage for the second half.
-In the early morning of August 5, 1962, six months after purchasing the home, Monroe was found dead of a barbiturate overdose in her bedroom.
+In the early morning of Sunday, August 5, 1962, six months after purchasing the home, Monroe was found dead of a barbiturate overdose in her bedroom.
+The property has had 14 subsequent owners.

 In 2017, the house was put up for sale for $6.9 million and eventually sold for $7.25 million.
 The buyers were an LLC called "Glory of the Snow", managed by Dan Lukas and Anne Jarmain.

-In the summer of 2023, Emerald Lake hedge fund manager Lukas and his wife Jarmain sold the property in an off-market sale for $8.4 million to "Glory of the Snow Trust", which immediately filed for a demolition permit.
+In the summer of 2023, Emerald Lake hedge fund manager Dan Lukas and his wife sold the property in an off-market sale for $8.4 million to "Glory of the Snow Trust", which immediately filed for a demolition permit.
 The legally required physical notice was not posted on the property by the property owner, and the legally required notification was not made by LADBS to the local council office and neighborhood council equivalent.
 According to news reports, the new owner "Glory of the Snow Trust" is managed by "Andrew Sahure"; however, the name appears to be a typographical error for "Andrew Schure."

+In 2023, Brinah Milstein, an entrepreneur, and Roy Bank, a reality television producer (Are You Smarter than a 5th Grader?), bought the house for $8.35 million.
+They also own the property next door.

 In September 2023, a Change.org petition started, asking the City to turn the home into a museum.
 A motion asking to have the property listed as historical was handed in to Los Angeles Cultural Heritage Commission by Councilmember Traci Park on September 8.

 In 2024, the Los Angeles City Council approved Monroe's house being designated as a Historic Cultural Monument.

+In 2026, Brinah Milstein and Roy Bank, argued that the Government of Los Angeles, by "turning their house into a protected landmark, is forcing them to shoulder the costs of a public benefit", in Los Angeles federal court, represented by counsel from Pacific Legal Foundation, Latham & Watkins, and Glaser Weil Fink Howard Jordan & Shapiro.